Poisoned classifiers are not only backdoored, they are fundamentally broken: Experiments

 \section{Experiments}

-In this section, we present our attack results on poisoned classifiers from two datasets: ImageNet~\citep{rus2015imagenet} and TrojAI datasets~\citep{trojai2020}.
+In this section, we present our attack results on poisoned classifiers from two datasets: ImageNet~\citep{rus2015imagenet} and TrojAI~\citep{trojai2020}\footnote{Dataset description in~\url{https://pages.nist.gov/trojai/docs/data.html}.}.
 For \textit{Denoised Smoothing}, we use the MSE-trained ImageNet denoiser adopted from~\citet{hadi2020blackbox}.
 To make backdoor presence conspicuous, we synthesize large-$\epsilon$ untargeted adversarial examples ($\epsilon=20,60$).
 The noise level we use in \textit{smoothed} classifiers is 1.00, as \citet{kaur2019perceptual} shows that larger noise level leads to better visual results.
 We refer the reader to Appendix~\ref{appendix-setup} for details on the experimental setup.
 For both datasets, we construct alternative triggers of size $30\times 30$, same as the size of the backdoor trigger used in ImageNet poisoned classifiers\footnote{In TrojAI, the exact shape of backdoor trigger is not provided.
 Here we adopt the same setting as ImageNet.}.
-We apply alternative triggers to random locations for ImageNet (same as the initial backdoor) and a fixed place near the center for TrojAI \footnote{For TrojAI, we are not aware of where the trigger is applied in the training process of poisoned classifiers.
-We choose this location in order for the alternative triggers to be applied at the foreground object (an artificial sign).
-(Sample images in~\url{https://pages.nist.gov/trojai/docs/data.html})}.
+We apply alternative triggers to random locations for ImageNet (same as the initial backdoor) and a fixed place near the center for TrojAI.
+To evaluate the attack success rate, for ImageNet, we use 50 images for binary classifier and 200 images for multi-class classifier in the test set; for TrojAI dataset, we use the released 500 sample test images for each classifier. \looseness=-1